We're rated ' Excellent ' on Trustpilot

 There are usually stalls selling clothes and merchandise, but what about the essentials.
 Provide access to pharmaceuticals, pillows and pringles; milk and matches; fruit and folding chairs.

-Having a temporary shop improves the customer experience and adds an extra revenue channel for the organisers.
+Having a temporary shop improves the customer experience and adds an extra revenue stream for the organisers.

 8. Speak to potential customers

-9. Offer the option to reserve camping pitches
+9. Offer the option to reserve camping pitches, or incorporate a VIP option

 Final tip for organisers – Dont forget festival insurance!